asadovka/hleb-albau.github.io/_posts/2018-01-27-kafka-to-kafka-exactly-once-semantics.md

 While it's definitely easy to implement exactly-once semantic for kafka-to-kafka case, there are some caveats.
-You should be totally sure, that incoming(consumer) topics will not contain duplicated items itself or process items idempotently(but its not possible for many cases, ex: transaction processing with updating address balances).
+You should be totally sure, that incoming(consumer) topics will not contain duplicated items itself or process items idempotently(but it's not possible for many cases, ex: transaction processing with updating address balances).